marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 The general expectation set by Robert C. Martin is that if you follow the SOLID principles your code will experience less software rot.

-However, my own expectation for this article is to provide satisfactory examples showing how SOLID can actually become **the cause** of software rot.

 ## SOLID